 - Analogue / digital electronics

-Entry requirements are a Level 2 vocational electronics qualification or four GCSEs at grade C.
+Entry requirements are a Level 2 vocational electronics qualification or four GCSEs at grades A-C including maths and English.

 This course is delivered in our state of the art sector leading workshops.
 Teaching and learning is promoted with a blend of practical and theory.
 There is a significant bias to developing students independent learning styles which is promoted via project work and the Engineering Education Scheme Wales (EESW) project.
 The assessment is all via assignment work that is completed throughout the learning program.